 If you have received an award letter from the financial aid office, payment on your tuition is deferred until the ninth day of the term when disbursement of financial aid commences.
 All financial aid is processed by the college business office through Higher One.
 All grants, scholarships and loans are first used to pay student tuition, fees, books and/or other charges.
 If there are remaining financial aid funds, the refund is processed via Higher One based on how the student requested the funds.
 Any balance of tuition, fees or other charges not paid off by financial aid becomes payable in full.
-Financial aid will be disbursed twice weekly with a schedule to be determined.
+Financial aid is typically disbursed once a week.
 Students can monitor when financial aid has been applied to their account and when a refund has been issued by reviewing their account on the student e-services website.
 Because your Higher One card is sent to the address we have on file, it is very important that you keep your mailing address current in your student record.

 At the end of each calendar year, check your student account online for your 1098-T from the Minnesota State Colleges & Universities.
 This tax information on your tuition payments is also furnished to the Internal Revenue Service.

 Payment by Credit Card

 If you wish to pay tuition by returning the top portion of your invoice with the requested credit card information filled in, please also add the three digit security code found on the back of the card.
 If the cardholder address is other than the student address, this also needs to be supplied on the remittance stub.

 If you are a PSEO student, the invoice serves as confirmation of your registration.
 If you have completed the program registration and none of the course numbers are below a 1000 level, you can be reasonably assured the PSEO Program will pay for the tuition.